KaiwenChe/Chatbot_Experiments/README.md

 ## Recent Updates

+- Refactored frontend to use ES6 modules for better code organization
+- Restructured project to follow Flask best practices with 'static' and 'templates' folders
+- Fixed issues with serving static files (CSS and JavaScript)
+- Implemented a simple state management system for the frontend
-- Improved chat history loading in the frontend
+- Improved chat history loading and management in the frontend
-- Added real-time updates of the chat history panel
-- Implemented efficient chat history loading on page load and focus

 ## Known Issues and Solutions